dtsn/wedding/_sections/1-information.md

 Hampshire
 **GU46 7SS**

-The reception goes on until 11:45pm, the gates of the venue will be shut at 12am so please make sure your taxi is booked for 11:45.
+The reception goes on until **11:45pm** and the gates of Rivervale will close at Midnight, so guest are kindly ask to leave by then.
+Cars may be left at Rivervale overnight but must be collected by **10am** the following morning.

 <div class="mapwrapper"><div id="rivervale" style="height: 400px; width: 720px;"></div></div>